TradeZero Review 2019

 This isn’t what TradeZero is, a full-service shop.
-They are about execution of trades, for those who already know what they want.
+They are about the execution of trades for those who already know what they want.

 If you are looking for a brokerage firm that offers a lot of education and research, you will probably need to keep looking.

-To be honest though, there is so much in the way of good free analysis online these days that if you really like this brokerage firm you can make this situation work out quite nicely.
+Though, there is so much in the way of good free analysis online these days.

 Also, you should keep in mind that there are top-notch analysts out there that sell subscriptions that most professional traders prefer anyway.